 Also, include the use of deep foundations or a thick raft that is sometimes informal.

-Turbines and silos for the foundation of buildings supporting vibration equipment where vibrations are important and can cause failures.
+Turbines and silos for the foundation of buildings supporting vibration equipment where vibrations are important and cause failures.

 Sometimes piles are pushed into the weakened level of the soil to increase the bearing capacity of the soil.